Tafloninno/clinic_database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse community and my coding partners for the support in this project
+I would like to thank the Microverse community and my coding partner for the support in this project